2018 Abu Dhabi Grand Prix

 The 2018 Abu Dhabi Grand Prix (formally known as the Formula 1 2018 Etihad Airways Abu Dhabi Grand Prix) was a Formula One motor race held on 25 November 2018 at the Yas Marina Circuit in Abu Dhabi, United Arab Emirates.
 The race was the twenty first and final round of the 2018 Formula One World Championship and marked the tenth running of the Abu Dhabi Grand Prix and the tenth time that the race has been run as a World Championship event since the inaugural event in 2009.
 The race was the last to be officiated by Charlie Whiting as race director as he would die shortly before the next race was held.
+It was also notable for being the final Grand Prix for Fernando Alonso until his return in 2021.